-During 2018, 1 (one) meeting of the Shareholders' Remuneration Committee was held, with an overall attendance rate of 100%.
+During 2019, 2 (two) meeting of the Shareholders' Remuneration Committee were held, with an overall attendance rate of 100%.

 III.
 Remuneration Structure

 69. Description of the Remuneration Policy of The Board Of Directors and other Statutory Governing Bodies, as provided for In Article 2 of Law No. 28/2009, of 19th June